vtereshkov/umka-lang/spec.md

 * They are integer types
 * They are real types
 * They are pointer types and the left-hand side pointer type has the `void` base type or the right-hand side is `null`
-* They are pointer types and have equivalent base types and the left-hand side pointer type is weak and the right-hand side pointer type is strong

 ### Type conversions